berrak/101/docs/debanize_101.md

         mkdir -p $(TMP)/opt/ZUL/bin
         cp 101 $(TMP)/opt/ZUL/bin
 ```
 Add changes to git.
-Since we want to have the binary end up in new directory
+Since we want to have the binary to end up in a new directory
-we have to add new file *101.install* in the debian directory:
+we have to add a new file *101.install* in the debian directory:
 ```bash
 /opt/ZUL/bin
 ```
-Now we can debanize 101 application in the chrooted stretch environment:
+Now we can debanize the 101 application in the chrooted stretch environment:
 ```bash
 gbp buildpackage --git-pbuilder --git-compression=xz
 ```